turbonomic/data-ingestion-framework/example/azure-loganalytics/README.md

 $ kubectl get svc | grep loganalytics azure-loganalytics          ClusterIP      10.233.52.141   <none>          8081/TCP       96m
 ```
+If your metric server and `turbodif` are deployed in the same cluster, the metric endpoint can be accessed by `turbodif` at `http://azure-loganalytics:8081/metrics`.

+If your metric server and `turbodif` are deployed in different clusters, you **must** make sure that the metric endpoint can be accessed from `turbodif`.
+One simple way to do so is to expose the `loganalytics` service as a `LoadBalancer`.

 ### Add the metric server as a target in Turbonomic UI
 ![image](https://user-images.githubusercontent.com/10012486/89074115-c3d7e200-d349-11ea-9043-08d02cd1a5e7.png)